-Placebo Tests: As an additional robustness check, in Appendix Figure A3, we run the same hypothesis tests as are conducted in Table 2 using placebo thresholds between one and two absences and between three and four absences on the dashboard.
+and two and three and four absences.
 We are not able to reject the null hypothesis of no effect on this placebo flagging in nearly all cases.

-4.6 Impact Heterogeneity
+4.5 Impact Heterogeneity

 Whether systems like the one introduced in Punjab affect service delivery likely depends on the abilities of government personnel and also the broader political environment.
-The scale of our experiment provides scope to examine two features of the environment.20
+The scale of our experiment provides scope to examine two features of the environment.21

-First, we seek to understand whether the individual characteristics of the health workers in our study matter for their performance on the job under status quo incentives (i.e. at baseline) and for their responses to monitoring or to changes in information salience.
-21 To do this, we measured personality characteristics-the Big 5 Personality Index and the Perry Public Service Motivation Index-of a large, representative sample of doctors from our 850 sample clinics as well as the universe of health inspectors and senior health officials in Punjab.
+First, we seek to understand whether the individual characteristics of the health workers in our study matter for their performance on the job under status quo incentives (i.e. at baseline) and for their responses to monitoring or to changes in information salience.22 To do this, we measured personality characteristics-the Big 5 Personality Index and the Perry Public Service Motivation Index-of a large, representative sample of doctors from our 850 sample clinics as well as the universe of health inspectors and senior health officials in Punjab.
 We find that personality characteristics systematically predict doctor attendance at baseline, responses by health inspectors to 'Monitoring the Monitors', and responses by senior health officials to our dashboard experiment, as measured by future doctor attendance in flagged facilities.
 Doctors who score one standard deviation higher on the measured Big 5 trait of conscientiousness, for example, are 5.8 percentage points more likely to be present at work during an unannounced visit.
 In all three cases, personality characteristics predict performance and response to treatment at least as well as other demographic variables available.
 Of course, these results are merely predictive as we do not have identifying variation in personality traits.
 See Callen et al. (2017a) for details.